ROBERT SIEGEL, HOST:

 KENYON: Ahmandinejad read from what he said was a transcript of the tape in which Fazel Larijani promised access to his powerful brother Ali in exchange for a cut of the proceeds in a privatization program.
 Mocking the shouts of stunned lawmakers, Ahmandinejad said, we have the voice, the videos, everything.
 If the speaker agrees, we can give you 24, 25 hours of this, whatever you want.

 But Speaker Larijani did not agree.
 Instead, he ordered the president to sit down and be quiet and proceeded with a withering counterattack.

-Fareeta Farhey(ph) at the University of Hawaii says Ahmandinejad has few friends these days, but seems more than willing to do what damage he can on his way out of office.
+Farideh Farhi, at the University of Hawaii, says Ahmandinejad has few friends these days but seems more than willing to do what damage he can on his way out of office.

 KENYON: Few believe this battle among conservatives will open the door to pro-reform candidates.
 If anything, says Iranian history professor Ali Ansari at St. Andrews University in Scotland, the June election is unlikely to resemble anything Western voters would recognize as free and fair.

-KENYON: Ansari says restoring calm is paramount for Ayatollah Khomenei, but that won't be easy if Ahmandinejad refuses to leave the stage quietly.
+KENYON: Ansari says restoring calm is paramount for Ayatollah Khamenei, but that won't be easy if Ahmandinejad refuses to leave the stage quietly.

 ANSARI: He's threatened these sort of leaks for some time and I think we can expect, for the next few months certainly, to see either himself or his supporters will begin to release material that is going to be quite embarrassing to members of the elite.
 So from Khamenei's point of view, he would really like to stamp down on this very quickly, but, of course, we have to wait and see how far he can do it in the next few months.